 Confused by the ever-growing yogurt aisle in the grocery store?
-Me too, which is why I put together a list of the best yogurts for babies and toddlers—those that are low in added sugars but still taste great!.
-Plus: The yummiest ways to naturally flavor plain yogurt.
+Me too, which is why I put together a list of the best yogurts for babies and toddlers—those that are low in added sugars, but still taste great!
+Plus: You’ll find yummiest ways to naturally flavor plain yogurt.

 Yogurt for Babies

-Yogurt is a great baby food and toddler food as it’s filled with nutrients they need including protein, calcium, and probiotics.
-It’s also easy to eat and easy to customize, so it’s a perfect food for almost any meal of the day.
+Yogurt is a great baby food and toddler food as it’s filled with nutrients little kids need.
+This includes protein, calcium, and probiotics.
+It’s also easy to eat, whether served from a spoon or in a reusable pouch and is so easy to customize.

 What kind of yogurt should I give my baby?